ramhiser/sortinghat/README.md

 ### Simulated Data Sets

-In addition to benchmark data sets, `classify` provide a large collection of data-generating models for simulations based on studies in the literature.
+In addition to benchmark data sets, `sortinghat` provide a large collection of data-generating models for simulations based on studies in the literature.
 Thus far, we have added multivariate simulation models based on the following family of distributions: